-City breaks in the UK from Dublin are about as easy and cheap as they come.
-We jumped at the chance to visit Birmingham in the UK when we heard the Pet Shop Boys would be in town for a concert.
-We quickly discovered that Birmingham features a variety of great places to eat and drink.
-Whether you are after a coffee, a spot of tea, or a pint, Birmingham has you covered.
+Our expectations were high for Birmingham food and drink when we visited the North of England for a weekend.
+City breaks in the UK from Dublin are about as easy and cheap as they come so we jumped at the chance to visit Birmingham in the UK when we heard the Pet Shop Boys would be in town for a concert.
+We quickly discovered that Birmingham coffee, Birmingham tea and Birmingham beer are all top notch.
+No matter what libations you fancy, Birmingham has you covered.
 Read on to learn about the places we discovered during our 48 hours in England's 2nd city.

 Birmingham's Coffee Scene